chimplie/the-love-geometry/qa-automation/README.md

 Meet Noisli
 -----------

-[Noisli](https://www.noisli.com/) is the nice and simple site we will use in our test assignment.
+[Noisli](https://www.noisli.com/) is a nice and simple site we will use in our test assignment.
 It helps to organize user's sound environment.
 Explore it before staring to work on the assignment.

 Step 1.
 Describe